 Afghanistan’s new rulers still have strong ties to the terrorist group that attacked the United States on 9/11.

 The Taliban’s takeover in Kabul has all the makings of a Pyrrhic victory.

-The extremist group seeks to destabilize South and Central Asia.
+With a growing digital presence, the extremist group seeks to destabilize South and Central Asia.

 A government of mullahs and terrorists snuffs out freedoms despite talk of inclusion and human rights.

 The United States should have ignored sunk costs in Afghanistan and maintained a light military footprint.